Installation

 yarn add vue-tailwind

-2. Configure your project to use vue-tailwind
+2. Configure your project to use import Vue from 'vue'

 import VueTailwind from 'vue-tailwind'